POLIN Museum of the History of Polish Jews, Polska - Things to Do in POLIN Museum of the History of Polish Jews

 Łazienki Park and Palace Complex

-Booking Tip: Park entry is free, palace tickets cost 25 PLN (reduced 15 PLN).
-Visit on Sunday afternoons from May to September for free Chopin concerts at noon and 4 PM.
-Arrive early for good seating.
+Booking Tip: Park entry is free, but palace tickets cost €6-8.
+Visit during weekends in summer for the free Chopin concerts at noon and 4 PM.
+Rent a bike for €5-8 per hour to explore the extensive grounds more efficiently.

 Getting There